Polycentric Leadership is a New Model for Global Leadership

 President, Asian Access

-Rev. Joseph W Handley, Jr., Ph.D. is currently president of Asian Access and serves ex-officio on the Board of Directors.
+Rev. Joseph W Handley, Jr., Ph.D. is currently president of A3 (formerly Asian Access) and serves ex-officio on the Board of Directors.

 Joe strives to develop leaders for mission movements wherever he goes.
 His passion is to come alongside local leaders to encourage and empower them in their calling to reach the world for Christ.